kazurayam/materialstore/README.md

 # materialstore

-See https://kazurayam.github.io/materialstore-examples/ for examples how to use the materialstore library.
+See https://kazurayam.github.io/materialstore-tutorial/ for description of this library with samples how to use it.

 ## API documents